braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview.md

 ![][1]{: style="max-width:70%;"}

-It is likely that you already have at least one existing Meta Business account.
+It is likely that you already have at least one existing Meta Business account at your company.
 If that is the case, select the one that you would like your WhatsApp Business account to live within.
-User permissions for WhatsApp will be controlled centrally in your Meta Business account.
+User permissions and business verification for WhatsApp will be controlled centrally in your Meta Business account.

 ### Step 2: WhatsApp setup
 Next, you will be prompted by Braze's setup wizard.
 Within this flow, you will: